-Do you have a rural or cottage water system?
+Do you get your water from a well?
 Millions of people do, and how long your water pump lasts depends in part on the size of the pressure tank you’ve got.
 This is where a simple, effective but little-known valve called Cycle Stop can add years to pump life.
-I’ve installed one at our place a number of years ago and it works better than I thought possible.
+I installed one at our place a number of years ago and it continues to work better than I thought possible.

 The Cycle Stop valve (cyclestopvalves.com; 800-652-0207) was invented more than 25 years ago by an engineer named Cary Austin.
-The valves his small company makes today are in millions of homes and many municipal water systems.
+The valves his small company makes today are in millions of homes and many municipal water systems around the world.
 To understand how Cary’s valves operate, you need to understand how an ordinary tank-equipped water system works without the help of Cycle Stop.

 Besides being hard on the pump, all this switching ON and OFF means that the water pressure you experience at the tap or shower varies quite a bit with ordinary systems.
 Pump-killing switching and varying water pressure are the two main problems that Cycle Stop eliminates.